Sheifc/42cursus/Libft_Documentation/ft_bzero.md

 } */
 ```

-# Reason of using n-- and not --n:
+# Reason of using n-- and not --n

 The loop runs exactly `n` times, which means it zeroes out `n` bytes.